The four options, side-by-side.

 2. An IVR (interactive voice response)

 “Press 1 for hours, press 2 for menu…” You know the ones.
-Cost: $50–$150/mo via your phone carrier or a provider like Grasshopper.
+Cost: commonly $50–$150/mo via your phone carrier or a virtual-phone provider.
 Takes orders: no — IVRs play recorded messages and route to extensions.
 Runs cards: no. Peak hours:always answers, but callers can't actually order.
 Languages: usually 1–2.
 Failure mode: caller hangs up at the first menu prompt and dials a competitor.

 Right for: restaurants with mostly inbound logistics questions (“are you open?”) and a back-office number for actual orders.
 Wrong for: anyone who wants to capture phone-order revenue without a human on the line.